gilch/hissp/README.md

 This is called "readerless mode".
 Reader macros are an artifact of the reader and don't exist in readerless mode at all, but compiler macros do work.
-It's also possible to use alternative readers with alternate syntax, but it must *represent* the same underlying tuples to be Hissp.
+It's also possible to use alternative readers with alternate syntax (like [Hebigo](https://github.com/gilch/hebigo)), but it must *represent* the same underlying tuples to be Hissp.

 Using the basic reader,